Skip to main content

 #

-The FDA’s Manufacturer and User Facility Device Experience (MAUDE) database tracks medical device problems reported by manufacturers, healthcare facilities, and patients.
-The data reveals consistent patterns of harm:
+The FDA’s Manufacturer and User Facility Device Experience (MAUDE) database tracks medical device problems.
+The data reveals consistent patterns of harm from surgical robots.

 Historical Data (2000-2013)